1967 Pacific typhoon season: Typhoon Clara (Ising)

 A cold core low developed tropical characteristics and became Tropical Depression 8W on July 6.
 It tracked westward, becoming a tropical storm later that day and a typhoon on July 7.
 After briefly weakening to a tropical storm, Clara re-attained typhoon status, and it peaked in intensity on July 10, reaching winds of 115 mph.
 Clara weakened to a 90 mph typhoon just before hitting Taiwan on the 11th, and it dissipated over China the next day.
 Clara's heavy rains caused 69 fatalities and a further 32 people to be reported as missing.

-Typhoon Dot
+Tropical Storm Dot

-Typhoon Dot formed in the western Pacific on July 19 near the Mariana Islands.
+Tropical Storm Dot or Typhoon Dot (per JMA) formed in the western Pacific on July 19 near the Mariana Islands.
 Initially classified as a tropical depression, it intensified into a tropical storm by July 20, moving west-northwest.
 Its path soon diverged from typical storms: Dot executed a rare counterclockwise loop east of the Bonin Islands (Iwo Jima) on July 21–22.

 Dot reached typhoon status (per JMA) on July 22, achieving peak intensity with sustained winds of 68 knots (125 km/h) and a central pressure of 975 hPa near 22.0°N, 144.3°E 46.
 The Joint Typhoon Warning Center (JTWC), however, classified it as a tropical storm.
 After completing its loop, Dot accelerated northeastward, covering 962 km at an average speed of 11.5 km/h.